notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/account_management_billing_support.md

 - Auto Scaling Groups - You do pay for the resources created
 - Free Tier: https://aws.amazon.com/free/
   - EC2 t2.micro instance for a year
-  - S3, EBS, ELB, AWS Data transfer
+  - S3, EBS, ELB, AWS Data transfer for free up to a certain amounts.

 ## Compute Pricing